botui/botui-docs/md-docs/reference.md

 // with default values.

 {
+  loading: false, // set to true if you want to show a loading state '3 animated dots'. available in version >= 0.3.1

   delay: 0, // wait before showing the message. in milliseconds.

   type: 'text', // either 'text' or 'embed'